Newcastle Hoppings in Jesmond Dene 1914

 The First Newcastle Hoppings

-This week we see ‘The Hoppings’ return to Newcastle’s Town Moor.
+‘The Hoppings’ return to Newcastle’s Town Moor every year.
 This annual event began in 1882 as a temperance festival developed by local temperance associations.
 The temperance movement advocating abstinence from alcohol was popular in working class communities in the 19th century.
 Local associations were often but not always linked to religious organisations of different denominations.
 Members of the public were encouraged to take ‘the pledge’ and were issued with often elaborately decorated cards setting out the temperance ideals.
 These cards were signed by the pledgee to indicate their good intentions.
 One of the beliefs of the temperance movement was that shows, merry go rounds and similar activities could provide a distraction to the masses therefore keeping them away for the lure of alcohol.

 Town Moor Hoppings